Mohsnmonji/mohsnmonji.github.io/_pages/teaching.md

     </p>
     <p>
       <i class="fas fa-hands-helping icon"></i>
-      I believe this hands-on approach not only helps students connect theoretical concepts with practical analysis but also gives them a chance to see the impact their work can have in creating a  functional and healthy society.
+      I believe this hands-on approach not only helps students connect theoretical concepts with practical applications but also gives them a chance to see the impact their work can have in creating a  functional and healthy society.
 I value slow and thoughtful learning and want students to engage with the concepts and methods they are exposed to.
     </p>